bin-guo/bin-guo.github.io/index.md

 Finally, if you like living in Canada, I encourage **international students** to apply for the master's program at Trent University.
 After graduating, you can apply for a [nomination for permanent residence in Ontario](https://www.ontario.ca/page/oinp-masters-graduate-stream), if you have a master's degree from an Ontario university.

-Here is the [School of Graduate Studies](https://www.trentu.ca/graduatestudies/) and you can apply for [Applied Modelling and Quantitative Methods](https://www.trentu.ca/graduatestudies/sites/trentu.ca.graduatestudies/files/documents/Programs%20at%20a%20Glance%20from%20TrentU_GradStudies_Viewbook2023_Digital%5B65%5D.pdf).
-If you are interested in **thesis-based**, you must have a supervisor to finish a research thesis and I am happy to be your supervisor; please send me an email including your CV, transcripts, and what kinds of research you would like to do.
-If you are interested in course-based, you mush finish courses and do a project and you can directly apply.

 ---